 The best HR outsourcing option for your business is the one that matches your HR needs.
 HR outsourcing is much less expensive for a small business than hiring a full-time HR person—whether you choose to work with a consultant or manage HR yourself with great software.
 In fact, until your company gets closer to 100-200 employees, a full-time HR person may not be necessary (unless you’re in a unionized business, plan rapid growth or have lots of labor issues).

-We find Gusto to be the best overall HR outsourcing vendor for small businesses and startups, because they provide both the software and the tools, in additional to having HR experts on staff to provide consulting support when you need it.
+We find Zenefits to be a great HR outsourcing vendor for small businesses and startups since they provide both the software and the tools, in addition to having HR experts on staff to provide consulting support when you need it.